 Assuring the safety of connected and autonomous vehicles

-The project was undertaken by Connected Places Catapult and and commissioned by the .
+The project was undertaken by Connected Places Catapult and commissioned by the Department for Transport (DfT).
 The CertiCAV Assurance Paper presents a framework for the pre-market assurance of Highly Automated Vehicle (HAV) behaviour, making it a significant resource and knowledgebase to advance the wider CAV industry.

 By identifying key considerations, the CertiCAV framework will help enable the introduction of HAVs into the road traffic environment.
 The framework draws upon the existing system of regulations/practice and feeds back important gaps and approaches to address them.

 The goal of CertiCAV is providing assurance, which means ensuring outcomes desirable for society are met.
 Safety is paramount, however other practical considerations such as minimising conflicts between users or ensuring efficient traffic flow are also covered.

 The CertiCAV Assurance Paper delivers on the following objectives: